 Since childhood, I’ve been imagining the future.
 Maybe it’s a compulsion or a personality quirk.
 I actually have to make a point sometimes of focusing on the present.
 I’m older now and have more experiences under me – and I must say ever-expanding worries! – but at the same time, if the present becomes too much, there’s always the consolation that things will not stay this way.
 Times are troubling, and we can assume something’s out of whack, but it’s an encouraging thought that all unbalanced systems will try to right themselves.
 You knock a glass of water and the water will swish up the side of the glass, then swish up the other side, until natural processes bring it to rest.

 It’s my job as a futurist to imagine how events will swing in directions we’d consider positive and not-so-positive.
 Dystopian stories about the future are usually about things going wrong, a dismal failure, yet with hope.
 I have dabbled with dystopia, but to be really plausible, things can’t be going wrong for everyone – unless we’re talking about a cataclysm.
 Otherwise, there’s a lot of room between utopia and dystopia.
-To my mind, they’re both equally unlikely.
+They’re both unlikely.

 Over time there will be mind-blowing innovations that never see full production or use because they interfere too much with the social systems in place.
 Do we want to serve our innovations or do we want to improve our lives?
 If there’s a highly fuel-efficient and reliable engine design patent with fewer movable parts in a black-box style case capable of disrupting a large segment of the working economy, which has fought and worked hard for its position, well, expect the patent to be bought and shelved.
 The product will never see the light of day.
 Though this may sound like a conspiracy theory, it’s already happened.
 But I want to say that you don’t need coordinated actors to get this kind of result.
 Usually, it’s a confluence of compatible drives toward an outcome that brings about great movements.
 Unrelated efforts may seem to have a single guiding hand, but sometimes streams just flow together and gouge out a river.
 They don’t have to intend to be a river to become one.